-- White bread – Not really gourmet, but white bread is the classic choice, served in diners all across the country.
-It isn’t my favorite, but it will do in a pinch.
+- White bread - Not really gourmet, but simple toasted slices of bread are the classic choice, served in diners all across the country.
+It isn't my favorite, but it will do in a pinch.

 - English Muffins - A toasted English muffin is another favorite of mine, and will put you one step closer to recreating McDonald's Egg McMuffin.

-- Croissant – Croissants make such phenomenal breakfast sandwiches, they warranted their own separate recipe.
-Making them with omelet eggs will recreate fast food breakfast sandwiches, but serving them with a fried egg is comfort food at its finest!
+- Croissant - Croissants make such phenomenal breakfast sandwiches, that they warrant their own separate recipe.
+Making them with omelet eggs will recreate fast-food breakfast sandwiches, but serving them with a fried egg is comfort food at its finest!

 Egg Sandwich Toppings

-A fried egg sandwich is elevated with proper toppings.
-At a minimum, I recommend meat and cheese, with bacon and cheddar cheese being my go-to favorites.
-However, breakfast sausage, ham, or even venison bacon are favorite alternatives of mine.
+A basic fried egg sandwich is elevated to a great sandwich with proper toppings.
+At a minimum, I recommend meat and a slice of cheese, with crispy bacon and cheddar cheese being my go-to favorites.
+However, breakfast sausage patties, ham, or even venison bacon are favorite alternatives of mine.
 For a more non-traditional route, you can add sliced avocado and / or tomato.

 I find cheddar cheese to be the best for fried egg sandwiches.
 Mild cheddar melts the best, while sharp cheddar packs the most flavor.
 I also like using pepper jack cheese when making spicier egg sandwiches.
-However, when it comes to cheese there are many good options including Gouda and Muenster as honorable mentions.
+However, when it comes to cheese there are many good options including simple American cheese.

 - Butter - Keep it simple with a swipe or two of melted butter.

 - Mayo - Perfect on its own, or mix it with other condiments.